KathiraveluLab/Beehive/README.md

 # Beehive
-A Data Federation Approach to Analyze Behavioral Health and Supplement Healthcare Practice with Community Health Metrics in Alaska
+A Data Federation Approach to Analyze Behavioral Health and Complement Healthcare Practice with Community Health Metrics in Alaska

 ## Project Description

-This project aims to analyze behavioral health and supplement healthcare practice with community health metrics in Alaska using a data federation approach.
+This project aims to analyze behavioral health and complement healthcare practice with community health metrics in Alaska using a data federation approach.
 By leveraging data from various sources, we can gain insights into behavioral health patterns and improve healthcare practices in the community.

 ## Setup Instructions